Tips and Tricks For HR Departments | HR Cloud Blog

 5. How often should objectives and outcomes be reviewed?

-Aim to review objectives and outcomes regularly—think quarterly or at the end of major projects.
+Aim to review goals and outcomes regularly—think quarterly or at the end of major projects.
 This keeps everyone aligned and allows you to adjust goals based on what’s working or changing in your business environment.

 Author: